gene-git/nginx_passwd/README.rst

     * Active : sha512, sha256, bcrypt
     * Deprecated: md5,  apr_md5/apr1

-and sha256 is the default.
+with *sha256* being the default.

+Note: At some point in futute we will change the default algo to the more modern *argon2*.

-These older and now deprecated algorithms (*md5*, *apr_md5*) are still supported but should be replaced by one of the active ones.
+Older and now deprecated algorithms (*md5*, *apr_md5*) are still supported but should be replaced by one of the active ones.

-Aside, *apr_md5* also known as *apr1*, is the ancient apache variant of md5.
+Note: *apr_md5*, also known as *apr1*, is the ancient Apache variant of md5.

+Note: If the password is not provided with *-p* option and is nowhere is found to read it from, then it will be an empty string.

 Options
 -------